rockroman/PP3_The_Coach/README.md

 <hr>

 - Future development of this program would very likely include
-1. Training options for longer period of time(week)
+1. Training options for longer periods of time(week)
 2. Diet schedule period of (week or more)
 3. Rest schedule period of(week or more)
-4. Implementing calculation of training impact to individual athlete and adding that calculation to final percentage
+4. Implementing calculation of training impact to the individual athlete and adding that calculation to the final percentage

 ## Validation
 <hr>

-- Since  [PEP8 Validation Service](http://pep8online.com/) site is down and can't be used PEP8 validator "pycodestyle" was installed directly to  Gitpod Workspace and Im uploading images of all python files in my project.
+- Since  [PEP8 Validation Service](http://pep8online.com/) site is down and can't be used PEP8 validator "pycodestyle" was installed directly to  Gitpod Workspace and I'm uploading images of all python files in my project.
 All files are cleared of errors and are up to PEP8 standards (if there were any errors there would be a red line inside my source code)

 <details>